alexharri/website/posts/bit-sets-fast-foreach.md

 <SmallNote moveCloserUpBy={24}>This also works in the opposite direction (from negative to positive)</SmallNote>

 The binary representation of `19` has a 1 as the least-significant bit.
-Inverting makes the least-significant bit become 0, so adding one will always make the first bit 1.
+Inverting makes the least significant bit become 0, so adding one will always make the first bit 1.
 This makes `x & -x` yield the 1st set bit for any number where the least-significant bit is 1.

 Let's take a look at a number with some leading 0s: